Hugo-Bo-Diaz/Minimap-research/README.md

 we cast everything to float because we need the decimals (usually the ratios are a fraction and lower than 1)

-Now we need something to represent on our minimap, someone has to give the minimap the points, and that is why this function exists
+Now we need something to represent on our minimap, someone has to give the minimap the points, and that is why I created this function

 ```
 void Minimap::Addpoint(SDL_Rect rect, SDL_Color color)